-Today, certification is relevant to dog trainers of all levels everywhere, particularly since it is now desired by the general public.
-There is wide range of information about dog trainer certification available on the Internet.
-Unfortunately, some of it is confusing, leaving people unclear about what to look for and what exactly certification for pet dog trainers means.
+Today, a dog training certification is relevant to dog trainers of all levels everywhere, particularly since it is now desired by the general public.
+There is a wide range of information about dog trainer certifications available on the Internet.
+Unfortunately, some of it is confusing, leaving people unclear about what to look for and what exactly a certification for dog trainers means.

-Certification simply means the person certified has mastered a specific course of study or body of knowledge and passed examinations, proving his/her understanding of the material.
-There is no state, provincial or federally accepted certification for pet dog trainers.
-Currently, dog trainers look to schools and trainer groups that offer various types of certifications.
+Certification simply means the person certified has mastered a specific course of study or body of knowledge and passed examinations, proving their understanding of the material.
+There is no state, provincial or federally accepted certification for dog trainers.
+Currently, dog trainers look to dog training schools and trainer organizations that offer various types of dog trainer certifications.
 Are some certifications better or more valuable than others?
 It depends on what you are looking for, and the level of experience you have training dogs.

-What Are the Different Types of Pet Training Certifications?
+What are the Different Types of Dog Trainer Certifications?

 Choosing a Certification